skramm/homog2d/docs/homog2d_manual.md

 #### 11.2.2 - Other build symbols:

-- `HOMOG2D_NOCHECKS`: will disable run-time checking.
+- `HOMOG2D_NOCHECKS`: will disable runtime checking.
 If not defined, incorrect situations will throw a `std::runtime_error`.
 If defined, program will very likely crash in case an abnormal situation is encountered.
 - `HOMOG2D_NOWARNINGS`: on some situations, some warnings may be printed out to `stderr` (see below).
 Defining this symbol will disables this.